dyGiLa/dyGiLa/README.md

-### dyGiLa -- dynamical simulation of GL Effective Theory
+### Mirror Repo: dyGiLa -- dynamical simulation of GL Effective Theory
 HPC software for simulating the order parameter dynamics of superfluid Helium 3 with Time-Dependent Ginzburg-Landau effective theory.

 dyGiLa started as a descendant of `onsim` developed by Dr. Asier Lopez-Eiguren.